alexieyizhe/intern.plus/README.md

 - `feat:` new feature
 - `bug:` bug fixes
-- `style:` style changes
 - `chore:` refactoringchore-related changes
-- `docs:` documentation & tests
+- `docs:` documentation

 #### Commits into `release` branch (releases)

-When a release is ready, a pull request should be made from `master` to `release`.
-This pull request title must be tagged with one of `#major|#minor|#patch`, determined by [semver rules](https://semver.org/).
-This is used by CI when deploying.

-Once merged into `release`, CI will tag the last commit with the appropriate version number according to the pull request title.
+When code is ready to be reflected on production, add a Github release with an appropriate version tag.
+This will trigger a Github Actions workflow that bumps the version according to the tag and pushes this to both `master` and `release`.

+Any new changes on the `release` branch is automatically built by Vercel and made live.

 ###### Wanna get in touch?
 [Shoot Alex an email.](mailto:hi@alexxie.ca)